maibennett/sta235/exampleSite/content/Classes/Week2/_index.en.md

 ## What we will cover

 In this class, we will go dipper into statistical adjustment, specifically when we have interactions.
-We will discuss potential issues with rregressions, such as outliers and collinearity.
-We will also discuss how to compare effect sizes.
+We will also dive into "nonlinear" models.

 ## Recommended readings/videos